Hugo Chávez: Second presidential term: 10 January 2001 – 10 January 2007

 Under the new constitution, it was legally required that new elections be held in order to re-legitimize the government and president.
 This presidential election in July 2000 would be a part of a greater "megaelection", the first time in the country's history that the president, governors, national and regional congressmen, mayors and councilmen would be voted for on the same day.
 Going into the elections, Chávez had control of all three branches of government.
 For the position of president, Chávez's closest challenger proved to be his former friend and co-conspirator in the 1992 coup, Francisco Arias Cárdenas, who since becoming a governor of Zulia state had turned towards the political centre and begun to denounce Chávez as autocratic.
 Some of his supporters feared that he had alienated those in the middle class and the Roman Catholic Church hierarchy who had formerly supported him.
 Chávez was re-elected with 60% of the vote, a larger majority than his 1998 electoral victory.

 That year, Chávez improved ideological ties with the Cuban government of Fidel Castro by signing an agreement under which Venezuela would supply Cuba with 53,000 barrels of oil per day at preferential rates, in return receiving 20,000 trained Cuban medics and educators.
 In the ensuing decade, this would be increased to 90,000 barrels a day (in exchange for 40,000 Cuban medics and teachers), dramatically aiding the Caribbean island's economy and standard of living after its "Special Period" of the 1990s.
 However, Venezuela's growing alliance with Cuba came at the same time as a deteriorating relationship with the United States.
-Chávez opposed of the 2001 American-led invasion of Afghanistan in response to the 11 September attacks against the U.S. by Islamist militants.
+Chávez opposed the 2001 American-led invasion of Afghanistan in response to the 11 September attacks against the U.S. by Islamist militants.
 In late 2001, Chávez showed pictures on his television show of children said to be killed in a bombing attack.
 He commented that "They are not to blame for the terrorism of Osama bin Laden or anyone else", called on the American government to end "the massacre of the innocents", and described the war as "fighting terrorism with terrorism."
 The U.S. government responded negatively to the comments, which were picked up by the media worldwide and recalled its ambassador for consultations.